markokraemer/OACE/framework.md

 4. Execution: Implementing the plan.
 5. Monitoring & Adjustment: Evaluating progress, making necessary adjustments.
 6. Reflection and Learning: Reviewing outcomes and gaining insights for future improvements.
-Although its sequentially represented here, humans are capabale of jumping between the layers.
+Although its sequentially represented here, humans are capabale of jumping between the layers, storing information of this process and the broader context of the world and project.

 This framework aims to replicate the human approach to problem-solving through an artificial cognitive architecture designed to create AI employees that closely resemble human employees.
 Unlike other proposed architectures, this is intended to be a real-world implementation rather than a conceptual, theoretical framework.